About your tenancy

 Unfortunately there are sometimes problems between neighbours, but there are steps you can take to prevent things from getting out of hand.

 Please refer to your Tenants' handbook for more information on being a good neighbour, avoiding and dealing with neighbour disputes.

 We also have information on our neighbourhood issues and anti-social behaviour page.

 We collect the rubbish regularly from every home in the area.

 Please put your rubbish out on collection day using the bins provided and make use of our recycling facilities.

-To find out which day your rubbish is collected, please refer to our bins collection web page, refer to social media, the South Cambs Magazine or contact our environmental services team.
+To find out which day your rubbish is collected, please refer to our bins collection web page, refer to our Twitter or Facebook page, the South Cambs Magazine or contact our environmental services team.